 You will need to obtain ripe black elderberries for this recipe.
 The unripe and raw berries are inedible and astringent, and they must be cooked before consuming.
 If you are lucky enough to find ripe black elderberries from the European elderberry tree, you can use them in place of dried berries in this recipe.
 They're harvested from late August through early September, and the berries are extremely perishable.
 They should be used or refrigerated immediately after harvesting.
 You can purchase dried black elderberries online.
 This recipe makes around 4 cups of elderberry syrup.
 You can place it into clean glass jars and store it in the refrigerator or another cool, dry place for a few months.

-- 2Add spices or other flavorings if you want.You can add a couple cloves, a cinnamon stick or 1 teaspoon of fresh, grated ginger or ginger powder.
-Elderberry syrup is also tasty on its own.Advertisement
+- 2You can add a couple cloves, a cinnamon stick or 1 teaspoon of fresh, grated ginger or ginger powder.
+Elderberry syrup is also tasty on its own.Add spices or other flavorings if you want.Advertisement

-- 7Remove the elderberry syrup from the stove.If you're using raw honey to sweeten the syrup, stir 1 to 1 1/2 cups of honey into the berries.
+- 7If you're using raw honey to sweeten the syrup, stir 1 to 1 1/2 cups of honey into the berries.
 Allow it to cool, and transfer the syrup to clean, dry jars.
-Store them in the refrigerator for a few months.Advertisement
+Store them in the refrigerator for a few months.Remove the elderberry syrup from the stove.Advertisement

 Using Elderberry Syrup for Health